GRIPS-code/cloud_rad_scheme/ReadMe.md

 `python3 example_liq.py`

 ## Output: parameterization coefficients over effective radii for given spectral bands

+Examples of output files for high-reoslution look up tables and parameterizations at RRTMGP band are provided under example_output/ directory

 1. Look-up-table coefficients for ice and liquid.

 Output from example_ice.py: